 Pumpkin Pie is a staple Autumn recipe and the perfect holiday dessert!
 Made with creamy pumpkin, warm spices, and a buttery crust, this Classic Pumpkin Pie is meant to warm the belly and soothe the soul!
-Serve with whipped cream or cool vanilla ice cream!
-If you love this pie, you will also love this S’mores Pumpkin Pie, Sheet Pan Pie with 3 flavors in one!, Sweet Potato Pie, Chess Pie, Egg Pie and Pecan Pie.
+Serve with homemade whipped cream or cool vanilla ice cream!
+If you love this pie, you will also love this S’mores Pumpkin Pie, Sweet Potato Cobbler, Sheet Pan Pie with 3 flavors in one!, Sweet Potato Pie, Chess Pie, Egg Pie and Pecan Pie.

 Forget Spring, Winter, or even the Fall, the only season that matters is PIE season.
 Specifically, holiday pie season.
 Every year like clockwork, I find myself itching to bust out my pie dish and get to whipping up pecan, apple, and sweet potato pies until I burst at the seams!